An FPT algorithm for the embeddability of graphs into two-dimensional simplicial complexes: Partitioning graphs

-\begin{itemize} \item The vertex set of~$\Pi$ is the union of the singular points of~$\complex$ and of (the images under~$\Gamma$ of) the middle set of $E_1,\ldots,E_k$. \item The relative interiors of the edges of~$\Pi$ are disjoint from the edges of~$\hat\Gamma$ and from the isolated segments of~$\complex$.
-Let $f$ be a face of~$\hat\Gamma$ (which is homeomorphic to an open disk plus possibly some points of the boundary of~$\complex$).
+\item The relative interiors of the edges of~$\Pi$ are disjoint from the edges of~$\Gamma$ and from the isolated edges of~$\complex$.
+Let $f$ be a face of~$\Gamma$; because $\Gamma$ is cellular, $f$ is homeomorphic to an open disk plus possibly some points of the boundary of~$\complex$.
 Let us describe the edges of~$\Pi$ inside~$f$.

-If, for some~$i\in\{1,\ldots,k\}$, the boundary of~$f$ is comprised only of edges of~$\hat\Gamma$ that lie in a single set~$\hat E_i$, then $\Pi$ contains no edge inside~$f$.
-Otherwise, the boundary of~$f$ is a succession of edges of $\hat E_1$, $\hat E_2$, \ldots, $\hat E_k$.
-The edges of~$\Pi$ inside~$f$ run along the boundary of~$f$; for each~$i\in\{1,\ldots,k\}$, for each (maximal) group of consecutive edges in $\hat E_i$ along the boundary of~$f$, we create an edge of~$\Pi$ that runs along this group, with endpoints the corresponding vertices on the boundary of~$f$ (see Figures~\ref{F:partitioning} and~\ref{F:partitioning-new-node}).
-These vertices either are in the middle set of $(E_1,\ldots,E_k)$, or lie on the boundary of~$\complex$ (and thus on singular points of~$\complex$).
+If, for some~$i\in\{1,\ldots,k\}$, the boundary of~$f$ is comprised only of edges of~$\Gamma$ that lie in a single set~$E_i$ (together with their endpoints), then $\Pi$ contains no edge inside~$f$.
+Similarly, if the boundary of~$f$ is entirely included in the boundary of~$\complex$, then $\Pi$ contains no edge inside~$f$.

+Otherwise, the boundary of~$f$ is a succession of edges of $E_1$, $E_2$, \ldots, $E_k$, and of pieces of the boundary of~$\complex$ (possibly including singular vertices).
+The edges of~$\Pi$ inside~$f$ run along the boundary of~$f$; for each~$i\in\{1,\ldots,k\}$, for each (maximal) group of consecutive edges in $E_i$ along the boundary of~$f$, there is an edge of~$\Pi$ that runs along this group, with endpoints the corresponding vertices on the boundary of~$f$ (see Figures~\ref{F:partitioning} and~\ref{F:partitioning-new-node}).
+These vertices either are in $\mmid(E_1,\ldots,E_k)$, or lie on the boundary of~$\complex$ (and thus on singular vertices of~$\complex$, because $\Gamma$ is proper).
+It follows from the construction that $\Gamma$ and~$\Pi$ intersect only at common vertices.

-It follows from the construction that $\hat\Gamma$ and~$\Pi$ intersect only at common vertices. \item Each face of~$\Pi$ is labelled by an integer in~$\{0,\ldots,k\}$ as follows: faces of~$\Pi$ containing edges in~$\hat E_i$ are labelled~$i$, and the other ones are labelled~$0$.
-By construction of the graph~$\Pi$, each face of~$\Pi$ contains edges from at most one set~$\hat E_i$, so this labelling is well defined. \end{itemize}
+\item Each face of~$\Pi$ is labelled by an integer in~$\{0,\ldots,k\}$ as follows: faces of~$\Pi$ containing an edge in~$E_i$ are labelled~$i$, and the other ones are labelled~$0$.
+Since $\Pi$ contains the singular vertices of~$\complex$ and $\mmid(E_1,\ldots,E_k)$, and by the construction of the edges of~$\Pi$, this labelling is well defined.
+We remark that this definition is valid also for faces of~$\Pi$ that are parts of an isolated edge of~$\complex$. \end{itemize}